 BNF delivers an Environmental Education Programme to raise awareness and inspire real action to tackle environmental problems.
-Local children from Anak Sebangau (BNF’s nature youth club near the Sebangau Forest) participate in educational experiences with fun learning methods, including field trips.
+Local children from Anak Sebangau (BNF’s nature youth club near the Sebangau National Park peat-swamp forest) participate in educational experiences with fun learning methods, including field trips.
 We also have different environmental themes throughout the year.
 In June and July, we focused on waste management.

 Waste management is a local environmental problem, but there is a lack of concern about the impacts.
 In June and July, children learnt about why waste management has become a problem, types of waste and actions to reduce waste production.
 At the end of July, we invited the children from Anak Sebangau to visit the Waste Processing Facilities Temporary and Final Waste Processing Site in Palangka Raya, a large town near the children’s village.
 The aim was to increase awareness by learning and seeing the trash directly for themselves.

 The staff at the processing facilities are local residents and they gave a warm welcome to the children.
 The children learned the practice of the community who independently collect garbage in the waste depot.

 There was a pool of leachate, which is a liquid that runs off from the garbage.
 This is the first time the children had seen the leachate liquid.
 They also learnt about composting from organic waste, especially dry leaves, starting from composting in the compost tub until the garbage decays and then can be sold.